 *Indicates files from which you can create new Flare projects (not just import them into an existing project).

 - Global Project Linking You can import content and project files contained in another Flare project, thus allowing you to maintain the information in one location but reuse it in any other project.
 When you use this feature to import files, you can include or exclude particular types of files (e.g., topics, snippets, stylesheets, glossaries, targets), specific individual files, or files that have certain condition tags applied.
 Simply use the include/exclude methods that work best for you.
 This is different than a simple import process, because in this case, the imported files remain linked to the source project.
-This allows you to make future updates to those files in just one place—in the parent project.
+This lets you make future updates to those files in just one place—in the parent project.
 When you perform ongoing imports using your previous settings, Flare recognizes changes to the source files.
 Therefore, the new files can be brought over, replacing the outdated ones.

 See About Global Project Linking.